Minca Colombia, Sierra Nevada de Santa Marta

 While Minca used to be a no-go area during the peak of the Armed Conflict between the guerrilla and paramilitaries in Colombia, nowadays it’s considered safe.
 (Also have a look at my Colombia Safety Tips.)

-Is it ok to hike alone?
+Is it ok to hike alone in Minca?

 You will usually see other people and motorbikes on the short hiking trail from Minca to the Oído del Mundo waterfall.